Nathaniel Tomkins

 He represented Carlisle in Parliament from 1614 to 1620, when he was replaced by Sir Henry Vane, before being returned for the seat of Christchurch the following year.
-He briefly represented Ilchester in 1624, before handing the seat over to his brother-in-law, Edmund Waller and sitting again for Christchurch.
-Tomkins was appointed clerk to the duchy of Cornwall Council in 1625.
-But when he returned to the duchy borough of St. Mawes he preferred to sit for Christchurch on 11 July 1625.
+He briefly represented Ilchester in 1624 before handing the seat over to his brother-in-law, Edmund Waller and resuming his position in Christchurch.
+Tomkins was appointed clerk to the Duchy of Cornwall Council in 1625.
+However, when he returned to the duchy borough of St Mawes, he chose to sit for Christchurch on 11 July 1625.
 He continued to represent Christchurch until 1629.
 In 1628 he served as a clerk to Queen Henrietta Maria’s Council.

 In 1643, Tomkins was implicated in "Waller's Plot", an attempt to force an armed rising against Parliament during the English Civil War.
 He was arrested and hanged outside his home on Fetter Lane on 5 July 1643, aged 58.